Creates and executes a new process.

 For more information about these and other return codes, see _doserrno, errno, _sys_errlist, and _sys_nerr.

-Each of these functions creates and executes a new process, passing each command-line argument as a separate parameter and passing an array of pointers to environment settings.
-These functions use the PATH environment variable to find the file to execute.
+Each of these functions creates and executes a new process, passing an array of pointers to command-line arguments.

 These functions validate their parameters.
-If either cmdname or arg0 is an empty string or a null pointer, the invalid parameter handler is invoked, as described in Parameter Validation.
+If either cmdname or argv is a null pointer, or if argv points to null pointer, or argv is an empty string, the invalid parameter handler is invoked, as described in Parameter Validation.
 If execution is allowed to continue, these functions set errno to EINVAL, and return -1.
 No new process is spawned.

 <stdio.h> or <wchar.h>